Difference Between CFA and CA

 #2 – CA Requirements

-- To enter the profession, you can appear for CPT after clearing your 12th, or you can directly take up the intermediate exam after you complete your graduation.
+- To enter a profession, you can appear for CPT after clearing your 12th or directly take up the intermediate exam after you complete your graduation.

-- The intermediate exam divided into 2 groups is to be cleared after completing the 1st group that is the IPC level.
+- The intermediate exam is divided into two groups to be cleared after completing the IPC level's first group.
 The candidate needs to undergo training as an article assistant for a minimum of 3 years in a chartered firm.

-- Before being articled, the trainee also has to complete a 100 hrs IT training and also soft skills development orientation program.
+- Before being articled, the trainee also has to complete a 100 hour IT training and soft skills development orientation program.

 Comparative Table